thingplus/thingplus.github.io/posts/en/posts/open-hardware/080_arduino_noSSL_user_guide.md

 1) Get API key and register sensors

-  - There are 3 examples in _**LibrayPath**/Thingplus/examples/_ (above thingplus library v1.0.7)
+  - There are 3 examples in _**LibraryPath**/Thingplus/examples/_ (above thingplus library v1.0.7)
-    - ArduinoEthernet : For Aruino + ethernet shield
+    - ArduinoEthernet : For Arduino + ethernet shield
     - ArduinoWizFi250 : For Arduino + WizFi250(wifi module of Wiznet)
     - ESP8266 : For ESP8266 (without Arduino board)
-  - This guide is guide of Arduino+Ethernet, so we use `LibrayPath/Thingplus/examples/ArduinoEthernet/ArduinoEthernet.ino`.
+  - This guide is guide of Arduino+Ethernet, so we use `LibraryPath/Thingplus/examples/ArduinoEthernet/ArduinoEthernet.ino`.
   -  If you want to add `another sensors or another actions`, then modify/add the scripts.

 <br/>